-This Aperol Sour is a popular summer cocktail your guests will love!
-Citrusy, slightly bitter with a touch of sweetness, it's the perfect apéritif to serve with appetizers before dinner!
+This Gin Aperol Sour is a popular summer cocktail your guests will love sipping on!
+Citrusy, slightly bitter with a touch of sweetness, a silky foam on top, it's the perfect apéritif to serve with appetizers before dinner!

 On my honeymoon I was handed an apéritif menu while waiting for dinner.
 I had no idea what it was but I loved the idea of a separate pre-dinner drink menu.
-You can read more about what it is below!
+An aperitivo usually contains aperol, like in this Gin Aperol Sour.

 - Aperol- This cannot be substituted and can easily be found in any liquor store.